-We are delighted to announce that the Run Safari Challenge 2021 will be taking place at Amakhala Game Reserve on the weekend of 9-12 September 2021!
+We are delighted to announce that the Run Safari Challenge will be taking place at Amakhala Game Reserve in May 2022!

 It is a challenge for individuals, organisations and businesses to take a journey to both save and shape the future of the Eastern Cape conservation story - an amazing relationship-building experience that culminates in an unforgettable luxury weekend with exciting, challenging runs that are also authentic African safaris - all in support of an important cause.

 Many innovative conservation success stories have unfolded over the last few decades.
 Amakhala Game Reserve is proud to be among these, having transformed a number of agricultural properties into an internationally renowned 8,500ha conservation initiative that is now a premier game reserve welcoming thousands of visitors each year.

 Due to Covid-19 and its devastating lockdowns, nature lovers and outdoor enthusiasts, including thousands of runners, have been denied access to nature and the outdoors, while conservation efforts were also severely restricted.

 Passionate as ever about realising the Amakhala Foundation’s mission: “conserving our environment, empowering our communities”, the Amakhala team - working with Lance Wynne, founder of The Be Moved Collective - have initiated a novel way for those who share this passion for nature, the outdoors and conservation to get involved in keeping Eastern Cape conservation alive, ensuring the survival of the Amakhala conservation success story.